 5) Once everything you want to bet on is shown on your bet slip, enter the stake that you want to place on each outcome and confirm your bet.

 6) That’s all you need to do, and if you win the money will be automatically credited to your account shortly after the result is known.

 Want to give single bets a try?
-Then head on over to Bet365.com and claim £200 in free bets to get you started.
+Then head on over to Betfred.com and claim the new customer bonus (it’s a good one!)

 Single Betting Risks & Rewards

 Unlike some of the more exotic and complicated bets, a single is straightforward and mistakes are rarely made.
 It is easy to see how much you stand to win if it comes off and you always know exactly how much you have wagered and are therefore liable for if you lose.

 You must remember that although this is very simple it is still a bet and carries a degree of risk.
 If you are wrong in your choice you will lose your stake and finding the right balance between risk and reward is the key to success.

 You are unlikely to get rich quickly placing single bets, especially if you are playing safe and only backing those selections which are very likely to succeed and which therefore have small odds.